tobyink/rust-tada/README.md

 to different files, or use command-line flags for the same.
 The `TODO_DIR` environment variable also exists and affects both files.

+`tada` usually categorizes tasks along three main vectors:

+* urgency - that is, as what calendar date will it be "too late" to do the task
+* importance - how vital is it that the task is done at all
+* tshirt size - is the task small, medium, or large?

+People often confuse urgency with importance.
+Watching a football match on TV might be urgent because the game starts in ten minutes, but it's probably not all that important.
+Filing your taxes might not be urgent, but as the consequences of not doing it may be dire, it's probably important.

+Tshirt size is indicated by marking the task with `@S`, `@M`, or `@L`.
+As a rough guide, tasks under an hour might be small, tasks under a day might be medium, and anything else might be large.
+But you know better than I how big your tasks normally are, so different thresholds may make sense for you.
+Tada doesn't make any assumptions about how big `@S`, `@M`, and `@L` are in terms or minutes, hours, or days; just that those three sizes exist.
+Tags like `@XS` and `@XXL` are allowed, but will be treated as synonyms for `@S` and `@L`.

 ```text
 A todo list manager